rangsimanketkaew/topology_violation/README.md

 The remove_nLIne bash script is used to generate/adjust the format of xyz coordinate to suitably work with tv_count.py script afterward.
 Please be careful in using both of scripts, you can also learn what the proper format of coordinate by seeing test files in this repository.

 # Usage
-I strongly stuggest you to study the topology violation and its concept first which help you to very fast to understand tv_counting clearly. </br>
+I strongly suggest you to use tv_count.py source code instead of running tv_count.exe becuase sometimes it has a problem with map function.
+By the way, before using my code, you are encouraged to know about the concept of topology violation first which will help you to quickly understand tv_counting clearly. </br>
-* **tv_counting:**
+* **/src/tv_count.py:**

 Serial run
 ```